-Step 17: Click on the Connect button under the Control devices heading at the top.
+Step 16: Click on the Connect button in the middle of the interface.

-Step 18: You should now see your Amazon Fire TV or Fire TV Stick IP Address listed in the white box under the Connected devices heading.
+Step 17: You should now see your Amazon Fire TV or Fire TV Stick description listed in the white box under the Connected devices heading.

-Step 20: Open the SPMC (or Kodi) APK File that you just downloaded.
+Step 19: Open the Kodi (or SPMC) APK File that you just downloaded.